We have exciting news for you all!

 As we travel through stunning landscapes you may commune with ancient stones, holy wells and sacred forests of Ireland.

 We will forage for wild seaweeds, edible hedgerow weeds and wild medicinal herbs.
-We will learn of the geological and cultural history of this land.
-We will hear the stories of the old people, of the wise women and the wee folk and of the great races of people that are said to have once inhabited this island.
+We will learn about the geological and cultural history of this land.
+We will hear the stories of the old people, of the wise women, and the wee folk and of the great races of people that are said to have once inhabited this island.

 We will walk in some of Ireland’s most ecologically important native woodlands.